-ClickUp vs Jira for Agencies (2026): Honest Comparison
+ClickUp vs Jira for Agencies: Honest Comparison

 TL;DR: ClickUp is the stronger choice for agencies.
-It handles client work, project delivery, docs, and time tracking in one place without expensive add-ons.
+It handles client work, project delivery, docs, and time tracking in one platform without expensive add-ons.
 Jira is purpose-built for software engineering teams running Agile workflows and has no real competitor there.
-If your team ships code for a living, stick with Jira.
-If your team delivers client work, runs campaigns, or manages cross-functional projects, ClickUp wins.
-We've seen both play out across 3,000+ teams.

-| ClickUp | Jira | |
+| Feature | ClickUp | Jira |

 |---|---|---|

-| Best For | Agencies, marketing, ops, creative teams | Software development, engineering, Agile teams |
+| Best For | Agencies, professional services, marketing, ops, creative teams | Software development, engineering, Agile teams |

 | Ease of Use | 75% positive | 58% positive |